The Overhead Press Hypertrophy Guide

 Fortunately, there’s a pretty solid way to improve the strength curve: lift explosively.
 As soon as your rep starts, heave the barbell off your chest with all the might you can muster.
 The more momentum the bar has when it reaches that sticking point, the better.
 Remember, all you need to do is clear your forehead, at which point you can bring your torso under the bar and get rid of that pesky moment arm.
 And besides, even if you continue to fail at the sticking point, your shoulders will have been working hard to accelerate the bar up until that point, improving your growth stimulus.
 Lifting explosively almost completely fixes the strength curve.

 There are a couple of different ways to do an overhead press.
 There’s the classic “strict” press, sometimes called the military press, where you start with the barbell on your chest and muscle it up with pure shoulder strength.
 Momentum is discouraged.
 Then there’s the push press, where you drive into the barbell with both your legs and your shoulders.
 Each has its pros and cons.

 The Argument for the Strict Press

 The main argument for doing a strict overhead press is that it keeps the lift good for bulking up the shoulders.
-The fear is that adding in leg drive would reduce shoulder involvement, turning it into more of a lower-body power exercise.
-That’s not accurate.
+People worry that if we add in leg drive, we make the lift easier on our shoulders, turning it into a lower-body exercise.
+That’s not quite right.